Drug and weapons charges lodged against Rantoul man

 If convicted of the most serious, Lawrence T. Lillard, 38, who listed an address in the 1300 block of Laurel Drive, faces six to 30 years in prison.

-They took him back to the apartment, where an adult woman and a juvenile were.
+They took him back to the apartment, where they also found an adult woman and a child.

-A search turned up 48 grams of crystal methamphetamine, about 10 grams of heroin, about 6 grams of cocaine, four digital scales, $2,215 cash, a pistol with its serial number missing, and a second handgun that the woman said belonged to her.
+A search of the apartment turned up 48 grams of crystal methamphetamine, about 10 grams of heroin, about 6 grams of cocaine, four digital scales, $2,215 cash, a pistol with its serial number missing, and a second handgun that the woman said belonged to her.

-On Wednesday, the state’s attorney’s office filed nine counts against Lillard alleging he is an armed habitual criminal, delivery of methamphetamine, manufacture or delivery of heroin, manufacture or delivery of cocaine and unlawful possession of a firearm by a felon.
+On Wednesday, the Champaign County State’s Attorney’s Office filed nine counts against Lillard alleging he is an armed habitual criminal, delivery of methamphetamine, manufacture or delivery of heroin, manufacture or delivery of cocaine and unlawful possession of a firearm by a felon.

 Five of the counts are Class X felonies carrying a mandatory prison term of six to 30 years.
 Three are Class 1 felonies and one is a Class 2 felony.